Dave Butz: Professional football

-Later life and death
+Personal life and death

 Butz moved to Belleville, Illinois, early in his NFL career and continued to reside in the area for the remainder of his life with his wife, Candyce; the couple had three children.
 He also had a home in Fairfax, Virginia.

-In the early 2000s, Butz served as a board member for the National Rifle Association.
+In the early 2000s, Butz served as a board member for the National Rifle Association of America.

 Butz died in Swansea, Illinois, on November 4, 2022, at age 72.